Francoxuan/ProjectECE535/README.md

 # ProjectECE535
+## Project Description
+When dealing with a large amount of data in a community forum, especially when it comes to efficiently handling hot data, using conventional methods can lead to inefficient results, increase system load, and degrade user experience.
+Therefore, we can consider employing a range of optimization strategies, such as data categorization, multi-level caching, and multi-threaded concurrency, to address this issue.
+Firstly, data should be categorized to distinguish between hot data and non-hot data.
+Hot data typically refers to frequently accessed data, such as popular posts or recent comments.
+Next, you can consider implementing a multi-level caching system.
+This means storing data in different tiers of caches for rapid access.
+Hot data can be stored in a high-speed cache closer to the application, while less frequently accessed data can be stored in lower-level caches.
+This can significantly improve data access efficiency and reduce the burden on the server.
+Furthermore, using multi-threading for concurrency processing is also an effective approach.
+Allowing multiple threads to process requests simultaneously can speed up data retrieval and presentation.
+However, ensure that you consider thread safety and synchronization issues when handling data in a multi-threaded environment to avoid potential problems.
+In conclusion, these optimization strategies can help you handle a large amount of data in a community forum more efficiently, improve system performance, and provide a better user experience.
 ## Motivation
 The motivation behind this project is to address the existing bottleneck issues in the current data processing system.
 The current system exhibits inefficiency in handling high-frequency data, failing to meet the demands of rapidly growing data requirements.
 As a result, we plan to design and develop a high-performance data processing system with the aim of improving data processing efficiency, supporting multi-threaded operations, implementing access control, and ultimately providing a superior user experience.
 ## Design Goals: